The Meeting House: History

-As well as the official parishes, there is a global community of churches that meet and make use of the livestreamed teaching of The Meeting House.
+As well as the official parishes, there was a global community of churches that met and make use of the livestreamed teaching of The Meeting House.

 Leadership

-The Church is led by a board of overseers, and until 2022, senior pastor Darrell Winger, at which time Karmyn Bokma assumed the role of interim senior pastor.
+The Church was led by a board of overseers, and until 2022, senior pastor Darrell Winger, at which time Karmyn Bokma assumed the role of interim senior pastor.

 Bruxy Cavey was the primary teaching pastor from 1996 to 2021, but resigned in March 2022 after an independent investigation determined that he had committed sexual misconduct.

 Danielle Strickland was hired in 2019 as an additional teaching pastor.
 She is the author of eight books including Better Together, The Ultimate Exodus and The Liberating Truth.
 In March 2022, she announced her resignation "in solidarity with the victim of abuse" by Cavey.

 On March 25, 2022, the church announced that Winger would be stepping down.
-Winger stated that he believes the church needs "new leaders" as it moves into a "season of lament and refinement".
+Winger stated that he believed the church needed "new leaders" as it moved into a "season of lament and refinement".
 On April 14, 2022, the church announced that interim senior leaders would be Karmyn Bokma and Matt Miles, as Senior Pastor and Senior Director respectively.

 Teachings

-The Meeting House teaching aligns with Anabaptist teachings.
-They emphasize a lifestyle of compassion, peace, simplicity, and the priority of community.
-The Meeting House has a particular emphasis on the irreligious nature of the teachings of Jesus.
-Their core beliefs are outlined in the articles of faith and doctrine of their denomination.
+The Meeting House teaching aligned with Anabaptist teachings.
+They emphasized a lifestyle of compassion, peace, simplicity, and the priority of community.
+The Meeting House had a particular emphasis on the irreligious nature of the teachings of Jesus.
+Their core beliefs were outlined in the articles of faith and doctrine of their denomination.

-Teaching (sermons) produced on the church's main Oakville campus is either simulcast or sent out on a one-week delay to its remote locations, most of which meet in cinemas.
-These sermons often take the form of series, which focus on specific books, people, or themes from the Bible.
+Teaching (sermons) produced on the church's main Oakville campus were either simulcast or sent out on a one-week delay to its remote locations, most of which met in cinemas.
+These sermons often took the form of series, which focussed on specific books, people, or themes from the Bible.

-The Meeting House also produces the "After Party" podcast.
-This is a live broadcast at 12:00pm EST each Sunday, and features a changing lineup of pastors, spiritual leaders and scholars who discuss the sermon from earlier in the day.
-This often involves content which was cut from the sermon, as well as congregation submitted questions.
+The Meeting House also produced the "After Party" podcast.
+This was a live broadcast at 12:00pm EST each Sunday, and featured a changing lineup of pastors, spiritual leaders and scholars who discussed the sermon from earlier in the day.
+This often involved content which was cut from the sermon, as well as congregation-submitted questions.

-Since March 2020 The Meeting House has been meeting entirely virtually, with both Home Church, and Sunday gatherings done using virtual tools.